kubeshark/docs/src/pages/en/introduction.md

 ## Automatic Distributed Tracing

-**Kubeshark** allows you to inspect all API calls and network traces, enriched with information related to:
+**Kubeshark** allows you to inspect all aspects of each API call, including latency, throughput, and bandwidth, in addition to inspecting its complete payload.
+You can further evaluate complete traces and create a mix of spans within the traces using a rich query language.
+Each span or trace is enriched with information related to:

 1. **Network context:** Examine entire payloads—including encrypted ones—not just headers.
 2. **Kubernetes context:** Understand spans and traces within the Kubernetes environment, including identities, labels, namespaces, and more.
 3. **Linux operating system context:** Access details such as process IDs, names, paths, and socket information.

 ![Automatic Distributed Tracing](/spans.png)